Gonality sequences of graphs: Preliminary Results

 \begin{proof} By part (c) of Lemma \ref{genus}, we know $\gon_k(G) = k + g(G)$ for $k \geq g(G)$.
 By Lemma \ref{sum}, we know that $\gon_k(G) \leq \gon_{k-1}(G) + 2$ for $2 \leq k \leq g(G)$.
 Since $\gon_{g(G)}(G) = 2g(G)$, this implies that $\gon_k(G) = \gon_{k-1}(G) + 2$ for $2 \leq k \leq g(G)$ so $\gon_k(G) = 2k$. \end{proof}

-We will refer to graphs of gonality $2$ as \emph{hyperelliptic} graphs, matching the terminology used for algebraic curves.
+We will refer to graphs of gonality $2$ as \emph{hyperelliptic} graphs, coming from the terminology used for algebraic curves.
+(Note that for algebraic curves, and in some work on divisor theory on graphs \cite{bn2}, ``hyperelliptic'' also requires \(g\geq 2\); we allow \(g=1\).)
 For such a graph of genus $g$, we will call its gonality sequence the hyperelliptic gonality sequence of genus $g$.
 We close this section with a corollary of Theorem \ref{coppensclif}.

 \begin{corollary} Let $G$ be a graph of genus $g\geq 4$ with $\gon_1(G)\geq 3$.
 We have $\gon_{g-2}(G)=2g-3$. \end{corollary}

 \begin{proof} By part (b) of Lemma \ref{genus}, we know $\gon_{g-1}(G)=2g-2$, which is strictly larger than $\gon_{g-2}(G)$, so $\gon_{g-2}(G)\leq 2g-3$.
 Suppose $\gon_{g-2}(G)\leq 2g-4$.
 Then there exists a divisor of degree $2g-4$ and rank $g-2$.
 Since $g\geq 4$, we have $2\leq g-2$, so by Theorem \ref{coppensclif} it follows that $G$ has a divisor of rank $1$ and degree $2$, a contradiction to $\gon_1(G)\geq 3$.
 We conclude that $\gon_{g-2}(G)=2g-3$. \end{proof}